Home Most Beautiful Destinations Around the World15 Must-See Destinations in Calabria (Italy) in 2026

 1. Arco Magno

-San Nicola Arcella‘s natural masterpiece just became way more organized – and honestly, it needed it.
-This stunning limestone arch now requires advance booking and has a 30-minute time limit per visit, but trust me, it’s still magical.
-I visited last summer and even with the new restrictions, watching the turquoise water flow through that massive rock formation was incredible.
+San Nicola Arcella‘s natural masterpiece is now a properly managed attraction – and honestly, it needed it.
+This stunning limestone arch requires advance booking through the official Pro Loco portal and has a 30-minute time limit per visit, but trust me, it’s still magical.
+Even with the restrictions, watching the turquoise water flow through that massive rock formation is incredible.

-The shuttle runs from 7:45 AM to 8:00 PM during peak season, and parking costs extra.
+The site is open 9:00 AM to 7:00 PM during peak season (first admission at 9:30 AM, last at 6:00 PM), with the shuttle running from 7:45 AM to 8:00 PM.
+Parking isn’t included in the ticket.
 Pro tip: the late afternoon light streaming through the arch creates the most stunning photos, and it’s usually less crowded than morning visits.
 Book ahead because this spot sells out fast in summer.

 Around Arco Magno, adventure seekers find a haven.